nickoala/pnpi/README.md

 instead.
 This works on a one-man island.
 In our 10-man room, people may have freshly imaged their SD cards, all of which have identical hostnames!
 (You can change hostname by editing some files on the SD card pre-boot.
-Again, inconvenient for the experienced, arduous for the newly initiated.)
+Again, inconvenient for the experienced, intimidating for the newly initiated.)

 Furthermore, some network blocks multicast DNS traffic, so `whatever.local` simply wouldn't work.